BookingBug/dev.bookingbug.com/docs/javascript-sdk/sso.md

 You will need to generate the SSO token server side.
 Then print this to the DOM as the value of the `member-sso-login` attribute.

+> The API Settings under BookingBug Advanced Settings can be used to generate a secure key for use with SSO token generation.

 <div class="tabs">
     <ul class="tabs__menu">
         <li class="current"><a href="#tab-1">Ruby</a></li>